Sir Michael Culme-Seymour, 3rd Baronet: Naval career

 From 3 May 1893 to 10 November 1896 he was Commander in Chief, Mediterranean Fleet, replacing George Tryon after the accidental sinking of HMS Victoria in a collision.
 He was promoted to full admiral before taking up the command.

 From 3 August 1897 to 3 October 1900 he was Commander-in-Chief, Portsmouth, and in March 1901 he was placed on the retired list.

 In 1899 he was appointed First and Principal Naval Aide-de-Camp to Queen Victoria.
 He was re-appointed after the succession of the new King Edward VII, in February 1901, but resigned from the position in April the same year.

+On the death of Queen Victoria, Culme-Seymour took part in the procession from Osborne House to Trinity Pier on 1 February 1901, taking up position immediately behind the gun carriage carrying the coffin.
+He then accompanied the coffin on board HM Yacht Alberta.

 In early 1901 Sir Michael was asked by King Edward to take part in a special diplomatic mission to announce the King's accession to the governments of Belgium, Bavaria, Italy, Württemberg, and The Netherlands.

 He was granted the honorary offices of Vice-Admiral of the United Kingdom and Lieutenant of the Admiralty in July 1901, and kept these until his death.

 He died at Oundle in Northamptonshire in 1920.

+Honours

+Culme-Seymour was appointed to the 5th class of the Order of the Medjidie in 1858.
+He was promoted to the first class of that order in 1894.

+He was appointed a Knight Commander of the Order of the Bath (KCB) in 1893, and advance to Knight Grand Cross of that Order (GCB) in the 1897 Diamond Jubilee Honours.
+His installation as a Knight Grand Cross took place in 1913.
+He was appointed a Knight Grand Cross of the Royal Victorian Order (GCVO) in 1901.